WILLIAMSON COUNTY REPUBLICAN CAREER WOMEN

 Section 1.
 No club, club officer, member of the Board of WCRCW, nor any individual member shall advocate a split party ticket or support a candidate running on an opposing ticket.
 Should a violation of this section occur, upon recommendation of the Club Board of Directors, the matter shall be referred to the TFRW Executive Board.

 Section 2.
-No club nor its President, shall endorse any candidate for office before the primaries or national convention, nor participate in any factional contest.
-Neither clubs nor club presidents shall endorse any candidate for office before primaries (excluding the State Executive Committee of the Tennessee Republican Party or as a delegate to the Republican National Convention.)
+No club nor its President, shall endorse any candidate for office before the primaries or national convention, nor participate in any factional contest (excluding the State Executive Committee of the Tennessee Republican Party or as a delegate to the Republican National Convention.)

 A. No club shall take a public stand on national or state issues unless such a stand has already been taken by the TFRW Board of Directors.

 B. A stand on national or state issues may be taken only after careful study by the Resolutions Committee with approval of two-thirds (2/3) of the Board of Directors except in the case of a directive from TFRW or NFRW on an issue of national or state urgency.

 Section 4.
 Any membership and/or mailing lists acquired through membership in the TFRW and its local clubs shall not be used for any private endeavor outside authorized Federation and club activities.